-Cortisol testing may also be recommended if you’re experiencing symptoms of low cortisol, if doctors suspect that you may be experiencing acute adrenal crisis, which is a medical emergency due to insufficient cortisol.
+Cortisol testing may also be recommended if you’re experiencing symptoms of low cortisol or if doctors suspect that you may be experiencing acute adrenal crisis, a medical emergency due to insufficient cortisol.
 Symptoms of low cortisol include:

 - Chronic fatigue

 - Appetite loss